Daniel J. Frey

 The individual left behind their childhood and took on the role of the adult to support and defend the common good.

-Our modern society has allowed that tenant of humanity, what it means to be a human and an adult to drift away, much like Wilson the soccer ball did in the film Castaway.
+Our modern society has allowed that tenet of humanity, what it means to be a human and an adult, to drift away, much like Wilson the soccer ball did in the film Castaway.

-Today we allow 40-year-old grown children to act out in public precisely as if they were toddlers.
+Today, we allow 40-year-old adults to behave in public as if they were toddlers.

-Somehow collectively, we are afraid to tell these adults to put away their toys, clean up their rooms, and behave like an adult.
+Somehow, collectively, we are afraid to tell these adults to put away their toys, clean up their rooms, and behave like adults.

 There is obviously a whole host of issues that these childish expectations from these immature adults can come into conflict with Reality.